 \section{Methods of Algorithmic Composition}

+Before further exploring the mathematical foundations of algorithmic composition, I will provide more background on algorithmic composition software.

-\emph{Algorithmic composition} is the use of computer software to write musical compositions that would be difficult or impossible to write without software.
-It does not, for example, include the use of notation software to write down music that one hears in one's head (as that can be done with paper and pencil), nor does it include the use of audio workstation software to record and even overdub music that one improvises (as that can be done with a tape recorder).
-In other words, algorithmic composition consists of all compositionl techniques that are \emph{idiomatic to the computer}.
-Of course, there is not just one method of algorithmic composition \parencite{fernandez2013ai, arizanet}.
-A recent summary can be found in \parencite{mclean2018oxford}.
-However, there is an obvious overlap with a more generic notion of \emph{process music} or \emph{generative music}, including Mozart's musical dice game \parencite{humdrumdice}, the minimalism of Steve Reich \parencite{reichprocess, 10.2307/832600} and Philip Glass \parencite{potter2002four, glass2015words}, and the generative work of Brian Eno \parencite{eno1996generative}.
-The commonality between algorithmic composition and process music is precisely the simplicity and clarity of the means versus the complexity and unpredictability of the results; in other words, yet again, irreducibility.
+I define \emph{algorithmic composition} as the use of computer software to write musical compositions that would be difficult or impossible to write without software.
+It does not include the use of notation software to write down music that one imagines (as that can be done with paper and pencil), nor the use of audio workstation software to record and overdub music that one improvises (as that can be done with a tape recorder).
+Algorithmic composition consists of all compositional techniques \emph{idiomatic} to the computer.
+There are many such \citep{fernandez2013ai, arizanet}.
+A recent summary is \citep{mclean2018oxford}.
+There is an obvious overlap with a more generic notion of \emph{process music} or \emph{generative music}, including Mozart's musical dice game \citep{humdrumdice}, the minimalism of Steve Reich \citep{reichprocess, 10.2307/832600} and Philip Glass \citep{potter2002four, glass2015words}, and the generative work of Brian Eno \citep{eno1996generative}.
+The commonality between algorithmic composition and process music is precisely the simplicity and clarity of the means, versus the complexity and unpredictability of the results; in other words, yet again, irreducibility.

-Here I should clarify this idea of irreducibility.
-It is not a binary choice, it is a spectrum.
-The minimum of irreducibility occurs when the composer simply writes down what he or she hears in his or her imagination.
-The maximum occurs when the composition is generated in an entirely random way, so that there is absolutely no way for the composer to predict, better than chance, any particular note or sequence of notes; but even then, there is a degree of musical intelligibility in that the texture of one random variable (e.g.\ white noise) can easily be distinguished from the texture generated by another random variable (e.g.\ brown noise).
-In the middle of the spectrum is an area where the composer does have some degree of insight into the kind of music that will be generated, even though the details cannot be predicted.
-This is the most interesting and most useful degree of computational irreducibility.
+Irreducibility is a spectrum, not a binary choice.
+The minimum of irreducibility occurs when the composer simply writes down what they hear in their imagination.
+The maximum occurs when the composition is generated at random, so that there is no way for the composer to predict, better than chance, any particular note or sequence of notes; but even then, there is a degree of musical intelligibility in that the texture of one random variable (\emph{e.g.}\ white noise) sounds different from the texture of another random variable (\emph{e.g.}\ brown noise).
+In the middle of the spectrum is an area where the composer has \emph{some} insight into the kind of music that will be generated, even though details cannot be predicted.
+And this is the most interesting and most useful degree of computational irreducibility.